-Iliotibial band syndrome is a painful condition that most often affects runners, especially those who run long distances, other athletes whose sports involve a lot of running or legwork, such as skiers, cyclists, and soccer players, or those who are new to exercise, but anyone may suffer from it.
-I am not an athlete, but my own left IT band and thigh are tender to the touch.
+But anyone may suffer from it.
+I’m not an athlete, but my left IT band and thigh are tender to the touch.
 Since I can reach that area myself, I frequently massage it.
 After warming the tissue with a lighter massage, I put as much pressure as I can using the heel of my hand or my knuckles.

 I cannot say self-massage helps much, but I feel better to think I am doing something to help it.
-During the Covid-19 pandemic, I have been doing self-massage since early March, breaking a habit of three decades of getting frequent massages.
+During the COVID-19 pandemic, I’ve been doing self-massage since early March of 2020, breaking a habit of three decades of getting frequent massages.

-The iliotibial band, also referred to as the iliotibial tract, is somewhat of an enigma.
-Researchers disagree on the exact anatomy of the iliotibial band and the exact etiology of symptoms associated with iliotibial band syndrome.
-Basically, it is a strong, thickening fibrous band of the fascia lata of the lateral thigh, beginning at the iliac crest, crossing over the knee, and extending to just below the knee on the outer side of the anterior tibia.
+The iliotibial band is somewhat of an enigma.
+Researchers disagree on the exact anatomy of the IT band and the exact etiology of symptoms associated with IT band syndrome.
+Basically, it’s a strong, thick fibrous band of the fascia lata of the lateral thigh, beginning at the iliac crest, crossing over the knee, and extending to just below the knee on the outer side of the anterior tibia.

 The IT band stabilizes the knee, both in extension and partial flexion, and is used constantly during walking and running.
 When you lean forward with the knee slightly flexed, the IT band is the main support of the knee against gravity.

-The tensor fascia latae attaches to the anterior edge of the IT band and part of the gluteus maximus attaches to the posterior edge.
+The TFL attaches to the anterior edge of the IT band and part of the gluteus maximus attaches to the posterior edge.
 Together, they tense and control this deep fascia.
-The function of the IT band depends on the position of the knee; tensor fascia latae pulls on the IT band to serve as a flexor, abductor, and medial rotator of the hip, while the force of the gluteus maximus on the IT band produces extension, abduction, and lateral rotation of the hip.

-Iliotibial band friction syndrome, as it was called when first identified in 1975 by James W. Renee, was described as “a painful disabling condition lateral to the knee.”
-Renee, a Lieutenant Commander in the U.S. Naval Reserve Medical Corps, observed this phenomenon in soldiers who were undergoing rigorous physical training on a daily basis.
+IT band friction syndrome, as it was called when first identified in 1975 by James W. Renee, was described as “a painful disabling condition lateral to the knee.”
+Renee, a Lieutenant Commander in the U.S. Naval Reserve Medical Corps, observed this phenomenon in soldiers who were undergoing rigorous physical training daily.
 There was no trauma or injury to the knee itself.

-Renee noted that the symptoms of pain and limping were most evident after running for two miles or more or hiking ten miles or more (It is also likely that the recruits were doing at least some of these activities while carrying heavy packs and equipment).
+Renee noted that the symptoms of pain and limping were most evident after running for two miles or more or hiking ten miles or more.
+It’s also likely that the recruits were doing at least some of these activities while carrying heavy packs and equipment.

 Pain intensity may be related to the position of the knee at any given time.
 Sufferers have frequently reported that the pain was worse when their feet were striking the ground and that full extension of the affected leg provided some relief.

 The onset of IT band syndrome is not a “sudden” pain, such as spraining an ankle.
-Instead, it is more apt to become evident at the end of a run, when running uphill, or even climbing stairs.
+Instead, it’s more evident at the end of a run, when running uphill, or even climbing stairs.

-Although Renee named the condition with the word “friction” included, and it is sometimes still referred to as such, there is conflicting evidence that friction has anything to do with it.
-In fact, there’s conflicting evidence on almost everything to do with the IT band, including anatomy, causes of the syndrome, and effective treatments.
+Although Renee named the condition with the word “friction” included, there’s conflicting evidence that friction has anything to do with it.
+In fact, there’s conflicting evidence on almost everything to do with the IT band, including its anatomy, causes, and treatments.